nvmwill/nexmo-developer/_tutorials/en/neru/dialer/outbound-call-route.md

 });
 ```

 If you save the file, the debugger will reload with your new code.
 If you refresh the website and enter your phone number you will receive a call!
+Once done testing locally, stop NeRu debugger server with Ctrl/CMD+C.

 ## Deploy an Instance of your Project